An assault by a dangerous weapon may be committed in either of two ways. It is either an attempted battery or an immediately

 threatened battery (battery is the harmful or offensive, unpermitted touching of another person).
 In either case, the defendant has committed the assault by using a dangerous weapon.

-In short, assault with a dangerous weapon has one element in addition to those required for simple assault: that the assault was done by means of a dangerous weapon.
+In short, as our Massachusetts criminal defense attorney details, assault with a dangerous weapon has one element in addition to those required for simple assault: that the assault was done by means of a dangerous weapon.

 Type 1: An Attempted but Incomplete Battery by Using a Dangerous Weapon